josephlilleberg/obsidian-letterboxd-plus/README.md

 ### 4.3 🔐 API Key?
 Only Once

 The first time you trigger a feature that needs data from TMDb — like logging a film or syncing metadata — the system will prompt you for your TMDb API key.
-Just paste it in once, and Letterboxd+ will handle it from there.
+Just paste it in once, and Letterboxd+ will handle it from there as stated previously.

 It will store your key locally in: